Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *colorRole* - What role is being used for the icon background color (Only used when a different color than the only belonging to *role* is being used)
 - *hideBeggar* - Whether the target was a beggar whose new role should be hidden
 - *showJester* - Whether the target is a jester and the local player would normally know that
+- *hideBodysnatcher* - Whether the target is a bodysnatcher whose new role should be hidden *(Added in 1.2.5)*

 *Return:*
 - *role* - The new role value to use or the original passed into the hook.
 Return `false` to stop the icon from being rendered